 | || |A static self IP address

 is an IP address that the BIG-IP system does not share with another BIG-IP system.
-By default, the self IP addresses that you create with the Configuration utility are static self IP addresses.
+Any self IP address that you assign to the default traffic group traffic-group-local-only

 | || |A floating self IP address